 Unforgivable in the minds of many fans, however, is the wrong-headedness that informs the popular Tangents 1973-83 (1994).
 It's only discussed here because of its bogus authorship, lest newcomers buy it in the belief that they're getting a genuine snapshot of the band's classic music.
 The 5-CD set from Virgin Records was assembled by Edgar Froese who - without the direct input of Baumann, Franke or Schmoelling - saw fit to remix, add to, or wholly re-record a majority of tracks on his own without clearly labeling them as such.
 Not surprisingly the results are uneven at best, and your reaction to the album will depend partly on whether you waxed ears on the originals first.
 Suffice to say that the empty spaces in tracks like "White Eagle" and "Exit" should have been left unfilled, while messing with the haunting textures of "Hyperborea" and some of the Sorcerer material proves to be a colossal error of judgement on Froese's part.
 On the other hand the shiny digital reworkings of early analogue synth classics like "Phaedra" sound so radically different to the originals that they qualify more as interesting cover versions than lousy remixes.

 Froese's revisionism doesn't stop with Tangents, either.
-Other Tangerine Dream compilations from the 90's onwards are sprinkled with tracks that have suffered the same fate - obscuring their authorship - and similar vandalism has been performed on early Froese solo albums.
-Often, novice buyers can't tell from the album cover whether its the original recording or whether its been "tangentized" as Froese liked to call it.
-It seems in his later years Froese become the George Lucas of Krautrock; oblivious to criticism and unable to stop tampering with a legacy that is just fine as it is.
+Other Tangerine Dream compilations from the 90's onward are sprinkled with tracks that have suffered the same fate - obscuring their authorship - and similar vandalism has been performed on early Froese solo albums.
+Often, novice buyers can't easily tell from the album cover whether its the original recording or whether its been "tangentized" as Froese liked to call it.
+It's rather sad that in his later years Froese become the George Lucas of Krautrock; oblivious to criticism and unable to stop tampering with a legacy that was just fine as it is.

 Froese's dodgy revisionism aside, both the intrinsic value and the enduring influence of Tangerine Dream's best work should never be underestimated.